 It is like throwing cash out of your car window.
 Instead of spending money on credit card interest, it feels incredible to decide how to use 100% of your money.
 It is like regaining control over how you spend our income.
 Credit card fees seem to merge into your credit card balance, and few people pay attention to how much they are paying on credit card interest every year.

-Below is a list of all of all the interest I paid in 2018 on our credit cards, personal loans and line of credit accounts:
+Below is a list of all the interest I paid in 2018 on our credit cards, personal loans and line of credit accounts:

 - Wells Fargo Line of Credit: $1,487 (13.5% interest rate)